twohill/silverstripe-standard-base/README.md

 ## Known issues

 * You need to run `yarn build` whenever you add or change images as this is not picked up by the webpack hot reloader
 * The build process generates .js files for the css bundles as well.
-You can just ignore these
+You can just ignore these.
+* There's effectively a doubleup of image files between src and dist.
+Ideas to improve on this are welcome

+## How to use this recipe

+### Javascript

+`app/client/src/js/main.js` is the starting point of the javascript application.
+You can use ES6 and it will be transpiled by babel for you.
+Note that no javascript frameworks are included with this recipe at this stage.

+If you are running webpack via `yarn watch` your page should automatically refresh as you make changes.

+### Stylesheets

+There are two stylesheet bundles created: `editor.scss` for the HTMLTextEditor, and `bundle.scss` for everything else. `bundle.scss` includes `editor.scss` so you do not need to repeat styles.
+You can split up your styles into multiple files to increase maintainablilty and webpack will minify them for you.